-4.8.3 Monitoring of Water Table Height
+4.8.1.3 Monitoring of Water Table Height

-Monitoring of water table height would take place by the installation and monitoring of dipwells within the restoration areas.
+Monitoring of water table height would take place by the installation and monitoring of dipwells within the restoration area.
 If feasible, dipwells would be installed prior to drain blocking, micro-erosion or gully blocking activities, in order to provide a baseline.
 The number and location of dipwells would be determined as part of the detailed peat restoration plan but it is anticipated that dipwells would be installed at a density equivalent to approximately one per 10 hectares, with a higher density in forest-to-bog and ditch blocking areas.
 Dipwells would likely be monitored quarterly in each monitoring year (once in each season) in order to capture maximum seasonal variations.
-Details of water level monitoring should be reviewed ahead of restoration works commencing.
-Following drain blocking, dipwell monitoring would be undertaken annually in the first three years following restoration, and then again in year five and ten post-restoration, with the need for further monitoring determined in year ten.
+Details of water level monitoring should be undertaken annually in the first three years following restoration, and then again in year five and ten post-restoration, with the need for further monitoring determined in year ten.